-Malcolm IV was born during 1141 to Prince Henry of Scotland.
+Malcolm IV of Scotland was born during 1141 to Prince Henry of Scotland.
 At the time of his birth, Malcolm’s paternal grandfather, King David I, reigned.
 The first of Henry’s sons, the young prince was initially third in the line of succession.
 However, the unexpected death of his father in 1152, made Malcolm his grandfather’s heir.
 Upon David’s death the following year, the prince became King Malcolm IV.

 King of Scotland